velocityzen/homebridge-platform-zwave/README.md

 - values – map of `valueId: value` to set the initial value.
 - parameters – map of `parameterId: value` to set the initial value.
 - valuesMaps – map of `valueId: valueMaps` to map a value from Z-Wave to HomeKit.
+- hints – set of strings to help better understand the device.

 You can also set the node config to `false` to ignore the node (device) entirely.